tasbirr/MARGIN-SAS/README.md

 https://youtu.be/ZmMSxkEUH8U

 The video demonstrates the main workflow of MARGIN-SAS, including selecting the analysis method, configuring input data, choosing the QoS metric and preservation settings, running the evaluation, interpreting the non-inferiority outputs, and downloading the generated report.

+# Code Download

+To download the code, Please use the Code option above and then select Download Zip option

 ## Quick start (Windows, macOS, Linux)